 Jess: I can identify with this deficiency story and the underlying driver of it from my own experience.
 When I first began practicing mindfulness and self-inquiry I had just completed DBT therapy.
 DBT is one of the only available and effective treatments for Borderline Personality Disorder, with which I had been diagnosed.
-I also happen to teeter between a type 3 and type 4 on the Enneagram.
+I also happen to teeter between type 3 and type 4 on the Enneagram.
 Many of the traits of ‘the individualist’ really hit home for me.
 Those suffering from Borderline Personality Disorder often experience a deep feeling of lack when it comes to their sense of identity.
 I felt this very strongly.
 It fed my impulsivity, dangerous behaviors, and addictions.
 Being alone was truly my biggest fear.

 I remember an almost constant feeling of isolation and desperation.
 These feelings stemmed from a core belief that I was truly alone in the world.
 They led to an extreme and irrational fear of abandonment.
 In my own experience, the diagnosis almost made it worse.
 I truly believed that there was nothing I could do about this suffering.
 I was just wired that way.
 “I’m really really sick and I’m never going to get better” was another big one for me.
 I did not recognize the connection between Enneagram Types and Borderline Personality Disorder.

 Dan: Many of the enneagram four types I’ve worked with have a strong, almost sentimental attachment to their suffering story.
-In many cases it is “I’m alone” or some version thereof.
+In many cases, it is “I’m alone” or some version thereof.
 Did you find this in your experience?

 Jess: I definitely experienced this, and still sometimes do.
 The suffering became part of my story, and that became part of my identity.

 Dan: What might be the utility of this kind of tragic suffering?